Kansas State Players to Watch Against Montana State - First Round

 Kansas State Players to Watch

-Johnson paces his team in both points (17.7) and rebounds (7.0) per game, and also posts 2.2 assists.
-At the other end, he averages 1.1 steals and 0.2 blocked shots.
+Johnson leads his team in both points (17.7) and rebounds (7) per game, and also posts 2.2 assists.
+At the other end, he puts up 1.1 steals and 0.2 blocked shots.

-Desi Sills averages 8.7 points, 3.6 rebounds and 2.4 assists per game.
-Defensively, he puts up 0.9 steals and 0.4 blocked shots.
+Desi Sills posts 8.7 points, 3.6 rebounds and 2.4 assists per contest.
+Defensively, he averages 0.9 steals and 0.4 blocked shots.

 Kansas State Top Performers (Last 10 Games)